darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 number of collections to be stored
 : Set the number of recent collections to show in the history popup (if present).

-hide the history button and show a specific module instead : Choose how to view your collections history -- you can either use the history button in this module or use the [recently used collections](./recent-collections.md) module.

 number of folder levels to show in lists
 : The number of folder levels to show in film roll names, starting from the right (default 1).

 sort film rolls by
 : Sort film rolls by either the "folder name" (path) or the "import time" (the date the film rolls were first imported) (default "import time").

-sort collections descending
-: Sort the following collections in descending order: "film roll" (when sorted by folder), "folder", date/time (e.g. date/time taken) (default on)